Shailene Woodley: 2021–present: Further film and television work

-Artistry and public image
+Artistry

-Earlier in her career, she admitted to being uneducated about the film and TV industry, particularly in terms of directors, producers, actors and good films.
-According to her, she is drawn to "human scripts" which "are raw, and real, and risky" with her playing "vulnerable scary" characters.
+Early in her career, Woodley admitted to being uneducated about the film and television industry.
+She said she is drawn to "human scripts" which "are raw, and real, and risky" with her playing "vulnerable scary" characters.
 She stated, "I'm such a happy, optimistic person in real life for some reason, I have a great time taking out my alter-ego, dark side on screen".

 Acting since the age of five, Woodley is not a method nor a classically trained actor.
 She insisted, "I'm not a good actor, just a professional listener".
 Over the years, Woodley has altered her acting style by incorporating the method of whoever she's working with.

 Personal life

 In an interview with The Hollywood Reporter, Woodley said: "I fall in love with human beings based on who they are, not based on what they do or what sex they are".
 In 2018, she confirmed she was dating Australian-Fijian rugby union player Ben Volavola.
 In April 2020, Woodley's relationship with Volavola reportedly ended.

 Woodley was reported to be in a relationship with NFL quarterback Aaron Rodgers in 2020.
 In February 2021, Rodgers referred to his "fiancée" during his acceptance speech for the league's MVP award at the NFL Honors ceremony, confirming that he was engaged, but not to whom.
-Woodley confirmed she was engaged to Rodgers in a February 22, 2021 appearance on The Tonight Show Starring Jimmy Fallon.
+Woodley confirmed she was engaged to Rodgers in a February 22, 2021, appearance on The Tonight Show Starring Jimmy Fallon.
 In February 2022, it was reported that Woodley and Rodgers had ended their engagement.

 Woodley and actor Lucas Bravo dated and broke up in 2025.

 Activism

-Activism and Protests
+Activism and protests

 Woodley is an avid environmental activist and climate advocate.
 In 2010, she and her mother co-founded the nonprofit organization All it Takes, a youth leadership program that aims to educate young people to practice empathy, compassion, responsibility, and purpose in hopes to foster sustainable, positive change for themselves, others and the environment.

 Woodley organized the Up to Us movement, a cross country caravan to the Democratic National Convention.
 Its goal is to unite Americans, in an act of solidarity, to raise awareness on the political, social and environmental issues political candidates need to address leading up to the elections.